tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: Error message when you run a distributed query in SQL Server 2005 or SQL Server 2008: “OLE DB provider &#8216;SQLNCLI' for linked server &#8216;<Linked Server>' returned message &#8216;No transaction is active'”
+      FIX: Error message when you run a distributed query in SQL Server 2005 or SQL Server 2008: “OLE DB provider 'SQLNCLI' for linked server '<Linked Server>' returned message 'No transaction is active'”
     </td>
   </tr>